By Dr. Eric Howard, Board of Trustees Education Committee Chairman

 |Trivium Stage||Grades||Academic Focus||Biblical Correspondent|

-Curriculum and biblical worldview are integrated across subject areas so that students develop depth of knowledge and wisdom, equipping them to become independent, critical thinkers and life-long learners who impact the world with the life-changing reality of Jesus Christ.
+Curriculum and biblical worldview are integrated across subject areas so that students develop depth of knowledge and wisdom.
+We partner with Christian families to impart truth, cultivate character, and inspire service while preparing college-bound students to think logically, communicate effectively, and impact the world with the love of Christ.

 In future posts we will be exploring the Trivium in greater depth, as well as what each of these stages looks like in practice at Hill Country.